sonic-net/SONiC/doc/mgmt/Management Framework.md

 1. gNMI server is part of the telemetry process that supports telemtry as well as gNMI.
 2. The gRPC server opens a TCP port and allows only valid mutually authenticated TLS connections, which requires valid Client, server and CA Certificates be installed as well a properly configured DNS.
 Multiple simultaneous connections are allowed to gNMI server.
-3. The gNMI Agent uses the db client, as well as the non-db client to access and modify data directly in the redis DB.
+3. The gNMI Agent uses the db client, as well as the non-db client to access and modify data directly in the Redis DB.
-4. The Translib client is used to provide alternative models of access such as Openconfig models as opposed to the native redis schema, as long as the Translib supports these models.
-Translib offers bidirectional translation between the native redis model and the desired north bound model, as well as notifications/updates on these model objects to support telemetry and asynchronous updates, alarms and events.
+4. The Translib client is used to provide alternative models of access such as Openconfig models as opposed to the native Redis schema, as long as the Translib supports these models.
+Translib offers bidirectional translation between the native Redis model and the desired north bound model, as well as notifications/updates on these model objects to support telemetry and asynchronous updates, alarms and events.
 Translib should also provide information about what models it supports so that information can be returned in gNMI Capabilities response.
 5. The gNMI server defines the four RPC functions as required by the gNMI Specification: Get, Set, Capabilities and Subscribe.
 6. Since the db, non-db and Translib clients offer the functionality to support these functions, gNMI only has to translate the paths and object payloads into the correct parameters for the client calls and package the results back into the response gNMI objects to return to the gNMI Client, which is a straightforward operation, since no additional processing of the data is expected to be done in the gNMI server itself.
 When new models are added to Translib, no additional work should be required to support them in gNMI server.
 7. All operations in a Set request are processed in a single transaction that will either succeed or fail as one operation.
 The db, non-db and Translib clients must support a Bulk operation in order to achieve the transactional behavior. gNMI server then must use this Bulk operation for Set requests.